KhoiDLy/KhoiDLy.github.io/_posts/research/Other projects/2014-06-08-ControlHVConverter.md

 ## Slides
 {: class="no-print"}

-The below slides are from the digital Control Final Project 2018:
+The below slides are from the unpublished research on using portal HV circuit for HASEL actuators:
 {: class="no-print"}

-{% include pdf.html url="portfolio/Control_HV_DCDC_Converter.pdf" description="Course Project in Digital Control 2018" %}
+{% include pdf.html url="portfolio/Control_HV_DCDC_Converter.pdf" description="" %}